Wine Studies Frequently Asked Questions

 When is it best to start the program?

 Typically it is recommended to start the program in the fall term, however it is possible to start taking classes in the program during any term provided the required prerequisites have been completed.
 The only classes that have a specific starting term is the Vineyard Practices series, which starts winter term.

 Can I complete this degree while maintaining full-time employment?

-Are there any Wine Studies classes offered online?
+Are any Wine Studies classes offered online?

 Can I take classes without being a degree-seeking student?

 Yes, non-degree seeking students are able to take courses provided they have the necessary prerequisites.
 If the prerequisites have not been met, it is at the program’s discretion to allow students to audit courses.

 Do you offer any short courses or workshops?